Architecture

 @fhir-dsl/cli

 A thin wrapper around the generator, using Commander for argument parsing.
-Exposes the fhir-gen binary.
+Exposes the fhir-gen binary with generate, capability, validate, scaffold-ig, diff, and mcp subcommands.

 @fhir-dsl/utils